How Consistent Are Humans When Grading Programming Assignments?: Related Work

 \subsection{Teaching Assistants and Assessment}

-Teaching assistants are often crucial in supporting students' learning; they typically consist of undergraduate, master's and PhD students \cite{Riese2021}.
+Teaching assistants are often crucial in supporting students' learning; they typically consist of undergraduate, master's and PhD students \cite{Riese2021, Wald2020, Riese2022}.

-The three most common duties for teaching assistants include assisting in programming labs, leading sections to reinforce concepts, and grading; many institutions utilise undergraduate and graduate teaching assistants \cite{Mirza2019}.
+The three most common duties for teaching assistants include assisting in programming labs, leading sections to reinforce concepts, and grading; many institutions utilise undergraduate and graduate teaching assistants \cite{Mirza2019, Willey2010a, Wald2020}.

-\citet{Mirza2019} conducted a systematic literature review into how undergraduate teaching assistants (UTAs) are used within computer science courses and found that UTAs often grade assignments, whether they provide the final grades for the assignment, assign coarse primary grades or are one of multiple UTAs to grade each student assignment.
+\citet{Mirza2019} conducted a systematic literature review into how undergraduate teaching assistants are used within computer science courses and found that UTAs often grade assignments, whether they provide the final grades for the assignment, assign coarse primary grades or are one of the multiple undergraduate teaching assistants to grade each student assignment.

 \citet{Riese2021} explored the challenges faced by teaching assistants in computer science education across Europe.
 At all the institutions involved in their analysis, teaching assistants were involved in assessment in some form, whether that be assigning points or pass/fail grades.
 They found that teaching assistants often faced challenges when assessing student work, including understanding the assessment criteria, providing meaningful feedback and failing students.